nickhart/markdown-workflow/README.md

 3. Add tests for new functionality
 4. Run quality checks: `pnpm preflight:full` (includes all tests, linting, and formatting)
 5. Submit a pull request
+6. *Optional*: Request AI review with `/claude-review` for additional feedback

 ## 📄 License